Tyrrrz/CliWrap/Readme.md

 await (input | Cli.Wrap("foo") | output).ExecuteAsync();
 ```

-Just like with other configuration methods, redirecting pipes results in a new immutable object.
-This protects you from accidentally reusing the same pipes in different commands, as that usually leads to really confusing errors.

-Besides raw streams, `PipeSource` and `PipeTarget` both have factory methods that let you create different piping abstractions:
+Besides raw streams, `PipeSource` and `PipeTarget` both have factory methods that let you create different pipe implementations:

 - `PipeSource.Null` -- represents an empty pipe source.
 - `PipeSource.FromStream()` -- pipes data from any readable stream.
-- `PipeSource.FromFile()` -- pipes data from a file.
+- `PipeSource.FromFile()` -- pipes data from a file identified by its path.
 - `PipeSource.FromBytes()` -- pipes data from a byte array.
 - `PipeSource.FromString()` -- pipes from a text string (supports custom encoding).
 - `PipeSource.FromCommand()` -- pipes data from standard output of another command.
 - `PipeTarget.Null` -- represents a pipe target that discards all data.
 - `PipeTarget.ToStream()` -- pipes data into any writeable stream.
-- `PipeTarget.ToFile()` -- pipes data into a file.
+- `PipeTarget.ToFile()` -- pipes data into a file identified by its path.
 - `PipeTarget.ToStringBuilder()` -- pipes data as text into `StringBuilder` (supports custom encoding).
 - `PipeTarget.ToDelegate()` -- pipes data as text, line-by-line, into `Action<string>` or `Func<string, Task>` (supports custom encoding).
 - `PipeTarget.Merge()` -- merges multiple outbound pipes into one.

 The pipe operator also has overloads for most of these.
-Below you can see some examples of what you can do with the piping feature that CliWrap provides.
+Below you can see some examples of what you can achieve with the piping feature that CliWrap provides.

 Pipe a string into stdin: